-The next Open days at Brasenose College will be 30 June, 1 July, 17 September 2021.
-We hope these will be physical rather than Virtual Open Days but please watch this space for details.
+The next Open days at Brasenose College will be 29 and 30 June, and 16 September 2022 - these will be in person only.

 Please see our collection of videos made for the 2020 virtual open days.

 The days are chosen to coincide with the subject Open Days held in departments, libraries and museums as well as other events across the University of Oxford.
 Please see the main University Open Days webpagesfor more information.
 It is recommended that prospective applicants also visit relevant departments where possible, to gain a fuller flavour of the facilities and courses on offer.

 At the Brasenose College Open Days, visitors will be given tours of the College and will be able to talk to some of the current students about undergraduate life.
 The Senior Tutor, Dr Simon Smith, will run a general admissions and life at Brasenose talk (repeated morning and afternoon - 11am and 3pm) with current students helping.

 Why not come and meet the tutors that would be teaching you during the course of your degree if you were to apply successfully to Brasenose College for undergraduate study?
 Subject tutors will be available at various times in the afternoon to talk to prospective applicants about admissions procedures, study at Oxford and other issues, either through drop in sessions, or talks.
 Prospective applicants may well find it useful to meet College tutors, even if they have already had discussions with tutors at departmental open days elsewhere in Oxford on the day.